coq/coq/doc/sphinx/proof-engine/tactics.rst

 datatype: see :ref:`quote` for the full details.

-.. exn:: quote: not a simple fixpoint
+.. exn:: quote: not a simple fixpoint.

   Happens when quote is not able to perform inversion properly.